 Starting Seeds Indoors

-These plants are not frost tolerant.
+Borage seeds are rather easy to grow.
+But, the plants are not frost tolerant.
+You can start them inside early if you wish.
 For planting outside, wait until all danger of frost has passed and sow them directly in the soil.
-Always, ready the instructions on your seed packet – they are very useful.
+Always, read the instructions on your seed packet.

 My favorite technique is to start borage from seed inside about 5-6 weeks before my last frost date.
 It may not be the most economical method but I like to start seed in those little expanding Jiffy pot peat pellets.

 While not absolutely necessary, I used a small heating pad under my seedling trays.
 I have found that they last for years and really do promote germination.
 Warning – cats love to sit on them too.